 Please fix the following errors:

-Humanities Texas invites Texas cultural and educational institutions facing
+Humanities Texas invites Texas cultural and educational organizations that

 For more information about eligibility, allowable costs, grant amounts,